Hot Tub Therapy for Fibromyalgia

 Could Hot Tub Therapy be the Cure for Fibromyalgia?

-Is Soaking in a Tub Safe for endometriosis?
+Is Soaking in a Tub Safe for Endometriosis?

 A recent study by Rheumatology International for fibromyalgia